Vyral/brett-jennings/_posts/2018-11-05-8-ways-to-increase-your-homes-value-on-a-budget.md

 {% include youtube.html %}

 Maximizing your home’s value doesn’t have to cost an arm and a leg.
-We are excited to share with you today eight different ways that you can add up to $50,000 to your home’s value by spending less than $6,000:
+There are eight different ways that you can add up to $50,000 to your home’s value by spending less than $6,000:

 **1. Deep clean your home.** Hire a cleaner that’s going to get all the grease off of your range hood, dust in the areas that you haven’t seen for a while, and get the house looking immaculate.
-It will make the home feel inviting and give buyers a great first impression.
+This will make the home feel inviting and give buyers a great first impression.

 **2. Declutter the home.** Put away anything that’s smaller than a football that sits on your shelf.
 Any old, clunky furniture should go in the garage as well.
 It’s all about maximizing and showcasing the space you have.

-**3. Paint.** You don’t need to paint every square inch of every room, you might just need some touch-ups here and there.
+**3. Paint.** You don’t need to paint every square inch of every room - you might just need some touch-ups here and there.
 Make sure everything is in a neutral color.

 **4. Update any fixtures or appliances.** This includes doorknobs, hinges, and switches.
 These are relatively low-cost updates, but they bring a lot of value to your property.
 You could spend as little as $500 but add thousands in value.